Esri/arcgis-runtime-demos-android/2015-DS/DevSummitDemo/README.md

 # Dev Summit 2015 ArcGIS Runtime for Android SDK Offline Capability Demo - Hawaii Five-O
 The demo app showcase the offline functionality including geodatabase, KML, shapefile, raster and spatial analysis.

-- Tested on 5.0 and 5.0.2, Recommended running on 5.0, as the 5.0.2 update has a bug and does not pick up the right color for the statusbar from the Material theme
+- Tested on 5.0 and 5.0.2, Recommended running on 5.0, as the 5.0.2 update has a bug and does not pick up the right color for the StatusBar from the Material theme
 - Should be connected to internal network for the kml to work